Cybersecurity news headlines for December 2020

 The investigators also blamed Stortinget itself, as employees were not using adequate protection measures, had weak passwords for emails, and failed to enable two-factor authentication for accounts.

-Despite the fact that PST were able to link the attacks to tactics used by APT28, a formal indictment cannot be filed as there is not enough evidence to support the claims.
+Despite the fact that PST was able to link the attacks to tactics used by APT28, a formal indictment cannot be filed as there is not enough evidence to support the claims.

 - Dustin Volz.
 U.S. Agencies Hacked in Foreign Cyber Espionage Campaign Linked to Russia.
 The Wall Street Journal.